engineersmy/hazewatch_kl/implementations/m5stack/README.md

 ## Random note

 * It is possible to change the M5Stack type with only a [core](https://docs.m5stack.com/#/en/core/basic) and [m5go base](https://docs.m5stack.com/#/en/base/m5go_bottom).
 But didn't try, it should work though.
+  * We can' use the core unit directly because the Particulate sensor output in UART, the core unit don't have it.
+Only the m5go base have it.
 * It is also possible to adapt this code to ESP32 and ESP8266